Poet, Professor, Prankster

 John Freemuth and I had a special pact that served us well.
 He kept me from making a fool of myself whenever Outdoor Idaho tackled a major public policy issue.

 And I made sure when interviewing him not to use his occasional rants during and after our on-camera interviews.
-Needless to say, we worked well together.

 John was a passionate man with strong opinions, and when he was with us, he didn’t seem to care if the camera was rolling or not.
 He knew I wouldn’t use his venting about the “idiots” who were destroying the Republic, even though it would certainly have helped our ratings!